Modules available in Michaelmas Term:

 Finally, the coordination of gene expression between the cell nucleus and organelles containing their own DNA will be discussed.
 This module is interdepartmental and the lectures are given in the Department of Biochemistry by members of the Departments of Biochemistry, Zoology and the Gurdon Institute.

-ZM9 Developmental Neurobiology
+ZM9 Developmental neurobiology

 Module Organiser: Professor Matthias Landgraf

-(Course shared with PDN)
+(inter-departmental course with PDN)

 This module addresses how the nervous system is assembled during embryonic development.
 Although we now understand a considerable amount about the processes involved, many fascinating questions remain.

-PLM3 Evolution and Ecosystem Dynamics
+PLM3 Evolution and ecosystem dynamics

 Module Organiser: Dr Sam Brockington (Plant Sciences)

-(Course borrowed from Plant Sciences)
+(borrowed from Plant Sciences)

 The phylogenetic progression of land plants allows us to relate palaeohistorical origins, from algae to bryophytes and lycopods, to their evolutionary progression through ferns and conifers to angiosperms.
 The module will examine the molecular basis to morphological advances, as compared to the physiological progression.
 The diversity engendered within, and beneath forest canopies, and the historical ecology of today’s landscape, complete our review of vegetation history and dynamics.